hafsahsiddiqui/sql-projects/A24 Films/README.md

 3. Star-attached films show a modest but consistent uplift in performance.
 4. The audience-critic gap can be predictive of cult status or streaming longevity.
 5. There’s a clear upward trend in A24’s critical reception and box office over time (pre-pandemic).
+6. Drama dominates — Over 80 titles fall into this category, but Horror and Coming-of-Age show the highest ROI swings.
+7. A24’s sweet spot: High creative risk, low financial risk (Moonlight, The Witch, Lady Bird).

 ## Reflection
 What you'd do differently, or next steps (e.g., predictive modeling, sentiment analysis).